bbfrederick/picachooser/docs/usage.rst

                         by MELODIC (usually found in
                         MELODICDIR/mask.nii.gz).
   --timecoursefile MIXFILE
-                        The timecourses of the independant
+                        The timecourses of the independent
                         components (usually found in
                         MELODICDIR/melodic_mix),
   --ICstatsfile STATSFILE